klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 In Python, the main library handling Binary serialization is Pickle (provided in different packages, as cPickle, pickle and _pickle).
 This library is known to be affected by an RCE upon deserialization.

-Let's consider the following piece of code:
+Considering the following piece of code:

 ```python
 import os